The University is the first institution in the country to receive this prestigious recognition nine consecutive years.

 First-year students in St. Louis began moving into on-campus housing Wednesday, Aug.
 17.

-The Center for Service and Community Engagement gave a special "shout out" to the Department of Anesthesiology for collecting three full boxes of supplies.
+The Center for Service and Community Engagement gave a "shout out" to the Department of Anesthesiology for collecting three full boxes of supplies.

 A professor of management, Shaner has mastered a summer schedule that has taken him from Croatia to England and Australia to teach about “Failing Forward” and have a few adventures of his own.